akeeba/social-magick/README.md

 * [ ] Extra image crop focus: face [gh-10]

 #### Notes

-Remove now-obsolete translations strings from en-GB.plg_system_socialmagick.ini

-Remove the en-GB prefix from the plugin language file.

 Make sure that the color is applied even when we do have a template image as long as its opacity is greater than 0.